Cardinals vs. Mets Player Props Betting Odds

-Sportsbooks have listed player props for Paul Goldschmidt, Francisco Lindor and others when the St. Louis Cardinals visit the New York Mets at Citi Field on Friday at 7:10 PM ET.
+Player prop betting options for Francisco Lindor, Paul Goldschmidt and others are available in the New York Mets-St. Louis Cardinals matchup at Citi Field on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!